 The racket is the most essential equipment of the game.
 Badminton is a sport that people of all ages prefer playing.

-Read below for the 5 things to consider while buying a racquet:
+Read below for the 5 things to consider while choosing the right badminton racket:

 - Playing style: Your playing style matters the most.
 If you are an all-rounder then racket should be easy to move and provide better flexibility.

 - Handle grip: The grip should be neither cushiony nor sticky.
 Look out for synthetic rubber grip since it provides efficiency.
 The synthetic grips are better than towel grips because they donât require much replacement.
 While the towel grips are best for players who have sweaty palms.